quantum-kittens/quantum-kittens.github.io/_posts/2022-06-12-CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements.md

 ## Mathematical Representation of a Qubit State

-Quantum states are mathematically represented by what is known as *Dirac notation*, which makes use of something called a *ket*: $\ket{}$[^footnote].
+Quantum states are mathematically represented by what is known as *Dirac notation*, which makes use of something called a *ket*: $\ket{}$[^fn-nth-1].

-[^footnote]: A ket is a mathematical object with certain properties called a *vector*.
+[^fn-nth-1]: A ket is a mathematical object with certain properties called a *vector*.
 A qubit can be considered a vector.
 Two vectors can be combined to form another valid vector.
 But you don't need to know about vectors to read this text!

 This is how an arbitrary qubit state is represented[^fn-nth-2]: